Baron-von-Riedesel/Jemm/Readme.txt

  þ If Jemm halts or reboots the machine, the following combinations of parameters may help to find the reason.
-Generally, Jemm386 should be loaded immediately after the XMM (HIMEMX.EXE, HIMEM.SYS), and the XMM itself should be the first device driver to be loaded.
+Generally, Jemm386 should be loaded immediately after the XMM (HIMEM[S]X.EXE, HIMEM.SYS), and the XMM itself should be the first device driver to be loaded.
 For testing, it might also help to prevent DOS from loading in the HMA and/or not to use UMBs at all.